 The Home Inspection, or also known as The Whole House Inspection, is by far the most important home inspection for a Buyer.
 Unless you are an expert, it is highly unlikely that you will catch a home’s minor, or sometimes even major, problems during a typical house viewing.
 This is why it is important to obtain a professional, unbiased second opinion before making such an important decision.
 Therefore, as a home buyer, if you find yourself asking the question “do I need a home inspection?”
 The simple answer is, “yes.”

 A good home inspection will give you an unbiased assessment of the structural and mechanical soundness of the home.
 The inspector will identify any existing or potential problem areas, and give an overview of the condition of the foundation, basement, roof, windows, doors, walls, ceilings, floors, plumbing, electrical, heating and cooling systems.
 When possible, Home Inspections may also offer information on how to solve any problems discovered.
+Depending on the size of your home, a Home Inspection will cost you anywhere between $250-$600.

 A question you may now be asking is “how do I find a good home inspector?”
 When hiring a home inspector to perform the home inspection, make sure that they are well established and have the required experience and credentials.
 Be sure they are independent and unbiased – they have no affiliation with any firms that might create a conflict of interest.
 Confirm that they will provide a thorough home inspection written report of their findings.